$0 District of Columbia Foster Care Quick-Start Checklist

 Tradeoffs: Honest Assessment

 What the free approach does well: It's free, and the primary sources are authoritative.
 CFSA's website isn't misleading — it's just incomplete for the prospective parent's decision-making needs.
 Reddit threads from current DC foster parents provide unfiltered, candid assessments that no guide can replicate because individual worker quality varies year to year.
-The DC Foster & Adoptive Parent Association connects you to real families who've been through the process recently.
+The DC Foster and Adoptive Parent Advocacy Center connects you to real families who've been through the process recently.

 Where the free approach consistently fails: Agency selection.
 This is the highest-stakes early decision in DC's system, and free resources provide zero comparison data.
 Every agency's orientation is designed to recruit you, not to help you evaluate them against alternatives.
 CFSA's website lists agencies without rating them — because CFSA contracts with all of them and can't publicly rank its own contractors.
 The result: most first-time applicants either pick the first agency that calls them back or choose based on which website looks most professional.
-Neither is a sound strategy when your licensing social worker's caseload directly determines whether your home study takes 60 days or 180 days.
+Agency scheduling and caseload can affect how long the home-study process takes, but there is no universal timeline.

 What the guide adds: Sequencing and the agency framework.
 The most valuable thing is knowing what to do in what order and which agency questions to ask before you commit.
-A licensing delay of even 30 days means 30 days a child in CFSA custody is not in your home.
+A licensing delay can postpone a placement.
 With DC's system now operating as a post-consent-decree "national model" following the end of LaShawn A. v.
 Bowser oversight in 2022, there's real institutional pressure to place children efficiently — but that pressure flows through agencies, and agency quality varies.

 Frequently Asked Questions